-Compensation Actually Paid and Company TSR and Peer Group TSR
+CAP and Company TSR and Peer Group TSR

-The following graph displays our compensation actually paid vs. Company TSR and Peer Group TSR over the three years presented in the graph.
-As demonstrated by the following graph, the amount of compensation actually paid to our PEO and Non-PEO NEOs is not directly correlated to our company TSR during the identified period.
-The TSR measurement period begins at our IPO, where some of the awards that were vested and outstanding at each fiscal year end were granted prior to our IPO.
+The following graph displays our CAP, Company TSR and Peer Group TSR over the four fiscal years presented.
+As demonstrated by the following graph, the amount of CAP to our PEOs and Non-PEO NEOs is not directly correlated to our Company TSR during the period presented.
+The TSR measurement period begins at our IPO, while some of the equity awards that were vested and outstanding at each fiscal year end were granted prior to our IPO.
+The graph also compares Company TSR and Peer Group TSR.
+In addition, we note that the comparator group used to calculate relative TSR for purposes of our PSU awards is different than the peer group included for purposes of the table below.
+Please see "Executive Compensation-Compensation Discussion and Analysis" for the description of how we evaluate peer group relative TSR for purposes of our executive compensation program.

-Compensation Actually Paid and Net Income
+CAP and Net Income

-The following graph displays our compensation actually paid vs. net income.
-We do not use GAAP or non-GAAP net income as a financial performance measure in our overall executive compensation program.
+The following graph displays our CAP and our net income over the four fiscal years presented.
+We have not used either GAAP or non-GAAP net income as a financial performance measure in our executive compensation program over the period presented.